Hike up an active volcano, ski on powdery snow, and relax in a hot spring

 Powder snow heaven

 Niigata is known as snow country, and Myoko is right in the heart of Niigata, making it the ideal place for snow lovers.
 The snow in Myoko is dry, powdery, and fluffy, perfect for skiing and snowboarding.
-There are nine skiing grounds in the area, the most famous being Akakura and Ikenotaira on the slopes of Mt.
+There are nine skiing grounds in the area, and famous slopes include Akakura, Akakura Kanko, Suginohara, and Ikenotaira on the slopes of Mt.
 Myoko's foothills.

 The colors and tastes of the seasons